vanderhoornm/android-MythTV-Leanfront/README.md

 - Selection of alternate audio tracks during playback.
 - Playback from slave backends is now supported.
 - Playing of Live TV is now supported.
+- Synchronization of TV refresh rate to match frame rate.

 ## Main Screen